okkine/HA-Sol/README.md

 DEBUG_ATTRIBUTES = True
 ```

-This exposes additional sensor attributes useful for understanding the integration's behavior, including:
+This exposes additional sensor attributes that are useful for understanding what the integration's doing, including:
 - Reversal cache details and future reversal times
 - Search performance metrics
 - Solar event cache information